 SDG&E's LCD process is managed by SDG&E's Energy Supply and Dispatch Group ("ES&D").
-Key personnel involved in daily LCD activity in the 2017 record period included fuel traders and schedulers, power traders, day ahead (pre)schedulers and real-time schedulers and analysts.
-The LCD process consisted of a number of functions, which are described in this section.
+Key personnel involved in daily LCD activity in the 2018 record period included fuel traders and schedulers, power traders, day ahead (pre)schedulers and real-time transaction schedulers and analysts.
+The LCD process consisted of numerous functions, which are described in this section.